ConservationMetrics/gc-explorer/docs/auth.md

 2. **"Management API configuration missing"**: Verify environment variables are set
 3. **"Failed to fetch user roles"**: Check Management API authorization and scopes
 4. **"Access denied"**: Verify user has appropriate role assigned
+5. **"Public views not working"**: Check that `routeLevelPermission` is set to `'anyone'` in the dataset configuration
+6. **"Role assignment failed"**: Verify Management API has `update:users` scope

 ### RBAC not working in a GC-Explorer instance despite correct Auth0 configuration

 We have seen cases that when setting up RBAC in a GC-Explorer instance, that it is not yet working despite correct Auth0 configuration.
 The workaround is to restart the GC-Explorer instance _after_ the RBAC configuration has been made.

+### Visibility permissions not taking effect

+If route-level visibility permissions are not working:

+1. **Check configuration**: Verify the dataset has `routeLevelPermission` set correctly
+2. **Clear cache**: Restart the application to ensure configuration changes are loaded
+3. **Check middleware**: Verify the middleware is correctly reading the permission field
+4. **Test with different users**: Ensure the behavior is consistent across different authentication states